-In the event that a situation arises constituting a significant emergency or dangerous situation occurring on one or more UGA campuses that involves an immediate threat to the health or safety of students or employees, the University will provide an emergency notification to the campus community in accordance with the University's Emergency Management Plan, available here: prepare.uga.edu/cam-pus-emergency-plans/#ENP.
-The determination of the existence of an emergency situation as well as the content and delivery method of an emergency notification to at-risk members of the campus community are likewise made in accordance with the Emergency Notification Plan by the UGA Office of Emergency Preparedness with advisement from the Emergency Notification Advisory Committee.
+In the event that a situation arises constituting a significant emergency or dangerous situation occurring on one or more UGA campuses that involves an immediate threat to the health or safety of students or employees, the University will, without delay, and taking into account the safety of the community, provide an emergency notification to the campus community in accordance with the University's Campus Emergency Management Plan and Emergency Notification Plan, available here: prepare.uga. edu/campus-emergency-plans, unless issuing a notification will, in the professional judgment of the Chief of the UGA Police Department, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+The determination of the existence of an emergency situation as well as the content and delivery method of an emergency notification to at-risk members of the campus community are likewise made in accordance with the Emergency Notification Plan.
+Pursuant to the Emergency Notification Plan, the existence of an emergency situation is determined by the Chief of the UGA Police Department.
+After determining that an emergency situation exists, the Chief of the UGA Police Department determines the appropriate segment or segments of the UGA Community to receive an emergency notification.
+The content of the emergency notification is then provided by the Chief of the UGA Police Department, and the notification is sent out to the appropriate segment or segments of the campus community through UGA Alert and/or via Archnews.
+Notifications and updates can also be found here: emergency.uga.edu.

-Anyone with information about an emergency situation or other situation that may warrant a timely warning or emergency notification should contact the University of Georgia Police Department immediately at 706-542-2200.
+Anyone with information about an emergency situation or other situation that may warrant a timely warning or emergency notification should contact the UGA Police Department immediately at 706-542-2200.
+Timely warnings and emergency notifications will withhold as confidential the names and other identifying information of victims.